jonathan653/ghg-app/readme.md

 <h2>University of Otago</h2>
 <h3>Greenhouse gas emissions dashboard</h3>
 <h4>The goal of this project is to develop an interactive dashboard that allows users to engage with and observe
-the impact of variables and how their interactions can affect the University's greenhouse gas emissions up to 2032.</h4>
+the impact of variables on and how their interactions can affect the University's greenhouse gas emissions up to 2032.</h4>
 For client - Craig Cliff

 By Brett, Don, Jonathan, and Monique